rubixchain/rubixnetwork/README.md

 | 50000               | 10000 |
 | 100000              | 20000 |

+Rubix can achieve 10 million tps with 2 million users, whereas bitcoin with same number of full nodes publish approximately 7 transactions.
 A single node can perform 5 transactions per second.
 Similarly, in theory all nodes in the network can perform 5 completely independent transactions.

 # Getting Started
 1. Follow the Rubix [Installation](https://github.com/rubixchain/rubixnetwork/blob/master/install.md) Procedure